ahessl/Final/README.md

 ### Breaking it Down

 The very first line of code renames the function of the path (in this case the path being = to CSV) to _SpringDat.R_, which can then be called upon from the command line at a later time.
 The subsequent code allows us to read the _.csv_ files while also skipping over the unnecessary title.
-Patterns are assigned to names so that they may be called upon at a later time to edit the _Date.Time_ columns.
+Patterns are assigned to names so that they may be called upon at a later time to edit the 'Date.Time' columns.
 ```
 SpringDat.R <- function(path) {
    glob.path <- paste0(path, "/*", ".csv")